allora-network/allora-inference-base/README.md

 ## Notes

-If you plan to deploy without wanting to connect to the Allora blockchain, just by testing your setup and your inferences, do not set any `--allora-...` flag.
+If you plan to deploy temporarily without attempting to connect to the Allora blockchain, e.g. just for testing your setup and your inferences and forecasts, do not set any `--allora-...` flag.

 ### Topic registration